-EXPLAINER: Questions remain after supermarket mass shooting
+EXPLAINER: A look at key questions after Colorado shooting

 But the suspect in the shooting, 21-year-old Ahmad Al Aliwi Alissa, was from the Denver suburb of Arvada, about 20 miles (32 kilometers) away.
 The two-story house believed to be owned by his father is in a relatively new, middle- to upper-class neighborhood.

-His family told investigators they believed Alissa was suffering some type of mental illness, including delusions, according to a law enforcement official who spoke to the AP on the condition of anonymity.
+His family did tell investigators they believed Alissa was suffering some type of mental illness, including delusions, according to a law enforcement official who spoke to the AP on the condition of anonymity.
 Alissa seemed at times to think people were following or chasing him, a possible factor in the violence, according to what relatives told the official, who was briefed on the shooting but not authorized to speak publicly.

 THE WEAPON